gatsbyjs/gatsby/packages/gatsby-recipes/README.md

 Then, open up Chrome and click the node icon in dev tools.

+To see log output from the Recipes graphql server, run in a terminal `node node_modules/gatsby-recipes/dist/graphql-server/start-dev-cli-server.js`

 ### Official recipes

 MDX source for the official recipes lives at [https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-recipes/recipes](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-recipes/recipes).